 - 1. Prevention (positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models and the identification of early and additional support/services to children and families and recognising and reducing risks to children including harassment, bullying, victimisation, sexual violence and sexual harassment, exploitation, radicalisation and issues such as Honour Based Violence, Female Genital Mutilation and Forced Marriage.) - 2.
-Protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are supported to refer their concerns to the Designated Safeguarding Lead Mrs Edmenson or Deputy Designated Safeguarding Lead Mr Kirby-Bowstead.
-Mrs Padgett, Mrs Harrison, Mrs Knox, Miss Norlund and Miss Lovatt are also trained, or Middlesbrough's First
+Protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are supported to refer their concerns to the Designated Safeguarding Lead Mrs Edmenson or Deputy Designated Safeguarding Lead 2019-20 Mrs Padgett or The South Tees Multi Agency Hub (01642 130700).
+Mrs Harrison, Mrs Knox, Miss Norlund, Mr Kirby-

-Contact ('Single Point of Access') Team can be contacted directly on 01642 726004, IF NECESSARY.
+Bowstead and Miss Lovatt are also trained, or Middlesbrough's First Contact ('Single Point of Access') Team can be contacted directly on 01642 726004, IF NECESSARY.
 In certain specific cases such as Female Genital Mutilation (Mandatory reporting of FGM from October 2015), Radicalisation or Forced Marriage there are SPOCS/named teams and individuals within the police who can be contacted).